hazelcast/hazelcast-reference-manual/src/JavaClientOverview.md

 #### Using Other Supported Distributed Structures

 The distributed data structures listed below are also supported by the client.
-Since their logic is the same in both the node side and client side, you can refer to their sections as listed below.
+Since their logic is the same in both the member side and client side, you can refer to their sections as listed below.

 - [Replicated Map](#replicated-map)
 - [MapReduce](#mapreduce)